kaorun343/vue-youtube-embed/README.md

 * `qued`
 * `error`

-The first argument is an instance of `YT.Player`.
+The first argument contains the instance of `YT.Player` at the parameter `target`.

 ### The way of start playing video automatically